MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/powershell/powershell.md

 ---
-title: Using the .NET Client Libraries from PowerShell - Azure Data Explorer | Microsoft Docs
+title: Using .NET Client Libraries from PowerShell in Azure Data Explorer
 description: This article describes Using the .NET Client Libraries from PowerShell in Azure Data Explorer.
 services: data-explorer
 author: orspod